GoucqueDasse/TEST/README.md

 > # OpneSW-SDI materials

-**Cloud-Barista Community actively contributes to multi-cloud technology advancement**, and we share documentation outputs throughout the development process, fostering a collaborative ecosystem for continuous innovation in multi-cloud technology.
+**The OpenSW-SDI community is actively contributing to the advancement of mobility-specific infrastructure technologies in response to the HW-aware support requirements of various mobility devices (SDV, UAM, Robot, etc.) in the future mobility society.** and we share documentation results throughout the development process to foster a collaborative ecosystem for continuous innovation in software defined infrastructure (SDI) technology.

 Since 2019, Cloud-Barista Community has been researching and developing multi-cloud common platform technology.
 From 2023, we plan to expand to cloud migration technology based on multi-cloud common platform technology.